francois-le-ko4la/docstring-to-markdown/README.md

     Python 3.7+ - https://www.python.org/

 EXIT STATUS:
-    This script exits 0 on success, and >0 if an error occurs.
+    This script exits 0 on success, and >0 if an error occurs:
+    - EX_OK: 0 -> success
+    - EX_CONFIG: 78 -> config error
+    - EX_OSFILE: 72 -> Module not found
+    - EX_CANTCREAT: 73 -> can not create the file
+    - EX_IOERR: 74 -> write error
 ```

 ## Todo: